 Developed countries have already committed to increasing climate finance flows to meet the 2025 target (OECD, 2021) (Table 1.3.2).
-However, even if this mobilization target was to be met, this finance would still be insufficient in comparison to the level of need.
+However, even if this mobilisation target was to be met, this finance would still be insufficient in comparison to the level of need.

-Table 1.3.2: Pathways for developed countries to meet the \$100 bn annual climate finance flows by 2025
+Table 1.3.2: Pathways for Developed Countries to Meet the \$100 Bn Annual Climate Finance Flows by 2025